 The vast breadth of subjects on offer is something which is very unique to Walthamstow Hall and which students respond really well to.
 They devise a programme of study that best suits them.
 It can have a completely scientific make up or a creative one or be a really interesting balance of the two, if that’s what the student chooses.
 The academic timetable is rebuilt every year, from the top down, starting with the individual choices of our Sixth Form students, there are no blocks to choose from, no subject boxes to tick and the result is students studying subjects which they have a real passion and flair for.
-The recent review of Walthamstow Hall by The Good Schools Guide noted how teachers here ‘light up’ when they speak about their subjects, this is especially notable when these specialists are teaching their subjects at the highest level, preparing their Sixth Form students for further study at university or demonstrating how the concepts they are teaching apply to future careers.
-Our Sixth Form teaching team’s expertise is not just palpable in the classroom, it is quantified in examination results and by value added data, in 2019, Walthamstow Hall ranked 24th out of 440 UK schools for value added results at A Level.
+A review of Walthamstow Hall by The Good Schools Guide noted how teachers here ‘light up’ when they speak about their subjects, this is especially notable when these specialists are teaching their subjects at the highest level, preparing their Sixth Form students for further study at university or demonstrating how the concepts they are teaching apply to future careers.
+Our Sixth Form teaching team’s expertise is not just palpable in the classroom, it is quantified in examination results and by value-added data; in 2023, Walthamstow Hall was in the top 6% of UK independent and state sector schools for value-added results at A Level.

 Beyond the Lang Centre there are subject specific field trips, cultural visits, academic masterclasses and sports tours for students.
-The senior lacrosse squad toured the USA earlier this year and an exciting forthcoming project is the Global Service Initiative where we will be working alongside Girls 4 Girls and Link Ethiopia, a charity funded on the principle of shared learning and compassion.
+The senior lacrosse squad usually tour the USA every two years, and an exciting forthcoming project is the Global Service Initiative where we will be working alongside Girls 4 Girls and Link Ethiopia, a charity funded on the principle of shared learning and compassion.

 Underpinning all of these opportunities is a support network of tutors, a tutor system which mixes Year 12 and Year 13 students, dedicated support for university applications and a careers programme specially designed to equip students with the skills needed to develop powerful CVs, successful applications and winning interview techniques.